Skip to content

 Compiling the source code

 To compile the source code you need a recent C++ compiler supporting C++23, e.g. GCC 13.1.0.
-You also need at least a cmake version 3.22.1 installed in your system.
-The only code dependencies are Boost C++ Libraries (libboost) an Z3 SMT Solver (libz3-dev).
+You also need at least cmake version 3.22.1 installed in your system.
+The only code dependencies are the Boost C++ Libraries (libboost) and the Z3 SMT Solver (libz3-dev).
+Z3 is used only in order to support the theory of bitvectors within the language.
+The core language and its algorithms are independent of Z3.

 After cloning: